نوع مقاله : مقاله کامل

 Conclusion

-In this study, advanced machine learning models such as Random Forest and Support Vector Machine were utilized to produce flood hazard potential maps in the urban watershed of Eqlid with high accuracy.
-The findings indicate that the combination of climatic, geological, and hydrological variables along with land use changes and urbanization growth plays a fundamental role in flood occurrence.
-The presented models demonstrated the capability to accurately predict flood sensitivity and provide valuable information for decision-makers in managing damage reduction programs.
-However, limitations such as the study's focus on a specific watershed and data scarcity exist, which should be considered in future research development.
-Ultimately, this research emphasizes that the use of data-driven methods and modern models alongside scientific analyses can be an effective strategy to reduce the destructive consequences of floods in urban areas and assist policymakers in optimal decision-making.
+In this study, advanced machine learning models, including Random Forest and Support Vector Machine, were employed to generate flood hazard potential maps for the urban watershed of Eqlid with a high level of accuracy.
+The findings indicate that the interaction of climatic, geological, and hydrological variables, together with land use changes and urbanization expansion, plays a fundamental role in flood occurrence.
+The proposed models demonstrated a strong capability to accurately predict flood sensitivity and to provide valuable information for decision-makers involved in flood damage reduction planning.
+However, certain limitations, including the focus on a single watershed and constraints related to data availability, should be taken into account in future research.
+Overall, this research emphasizes that the application of data-driven methods and modern modeling approaches, alongside scientific analyses, can serve as an effective strategy for reducing the destructive impacts of floods in urban areas and supporting policymakers in informed decision-making.

 کلیدواژهها [English]